 Ricks v.
 Idaho Board of Contractors

-George Ricks is a 59-year-old father of four who has worked in construction for decades.
-The State of Idaho requires contractors to provide their social security numbers, but he could not do so for religious reasons.
-Even though Ricks was willing to submit alternative forms of identification, such as his birth certificate, the Idaho Board of Contractors refused to register him.
-The Board also refused to consider other means it has obtain the government-issued number without involving George, such as consulting its own records or requesting it from the federal government.
-On January 29, 2019, Becket stepped in to represent George Ricks in his lawsuit against the Idaho Board of Contractors, filing a petition for review at the Idaho Supreme Court, arguing that the state cannot force George to choose between practicing his faith and obtaining full-time work to provide for his family.
+George Ricks is a 59-year-old father of four who has been employed in the construction industry his entire adult life.
+In 2014, he decided to become an independent contractor.
+But in Idaho, where George lives, it is a crime to work as a contractor without registering with the state.
+And to register with the state, a Social Security number must be provided.
+George has a religious objection to using his Social Security number as a condition of employment, but was willing to offer an alternative form of identification, such as his birth certificate.
+Foreign residents who don’t have Social Security numbers can use their birth certificates to get occupational licenses in Idaho, but the Idaho Board of Contractors refused to treat George the same based on his religious beliefs.
+The Board also refused to consider other ways to obtain George’s number without involving him directly, such as consulting its own records or requesting it from the federal government.
+In January 2019, Becket stepped in to represent George in his lawsuit against the Idaho Board of Contractors, arguing that the state cannot force him to choose between practicing his faith and obtaining full-time work to provide for his family.

 Share this Case